Note: For your convenience this page has also been sent to you via email. If you do not receive it, please check your spam folder.

-The energy-balance theory that weight loss is just about "calories in versus calories out" made perfect sense to me... and millions of others.
+The energy-balance theory that weight loss is just about "calories in versus calories out" (CICO) make perfect sense to most people.
 It sounds so logical.
-But the problems with this belief included:
+But the problems with this belief include:

 - If you simply tell people to "eat less and exercise more" they'll get hungry.
-Hunger is the enemy of effective weight loss programming, and sustainable results.
-We actually told thousands of members to do this.
-No wonder our results were variable.
+Hunger is the enemy of effective weight loss programming, and of sustainable results.
+We told thousands of members to do this.
+No wonder their results were variable.

-- It ignored the biology discovered in the 1950's that insulin drives fat accumulation.
-(We accept that pregnancy drives weight gain.
-We also accept that genetic programming drives children to grow taller.)
-The researchers also identified that carbohydrate intake (in excess of each individual's tolerance) drives insulin - which drives fat accumulation.
+- CICO ignores the biology discovered in the 1950's that insulin drives fat accumulation.
+The researchers also identified that excess carbohydrate intake (in excess of each individual's tolerance) drives insulin - which drives fat accumulation.

-- The challenge was how to uncover each person's individual carbohydrate tolerance and what that means in foods that they (and their family) like.
+- The challenge is how to uncover each person's individual carbohydrate tolerance and what that means in foods that they (and their family) like.

 Every human body is different and responds differently to different diets.

-Say hello to dietflex - because one diet does NOT suit every body, people need a guided process to develop the healthy sustainable DIET that is FLEXIBLE to suit their food likes and their body's responses to foods.
+Say hello to dietflex.
+Because one diet does NOT suit every body, people need a guided process to develop the healthy sustainable DIET that is FLEXIBLE to suit their food likes and their body's responses to foods.
 (This explains why it is called "diet flex".)
 It includes all the fully-developed planners, booklets, processes, handouts, recipes, cheat sheets, training, marketing, sales strategies etc so one or two of your team can train, launch and execute quickly.

 - The centre identifies one or two team members, instructors or trainers who wish to do the dietflex online coach certification, and then coach those signing up to the program at the centre.
 They do NOT require any fitness or nutrition qualifications.

-- The centre manager has a strategy session (with dietflex CEO) to determine: pricing, program bundling with membership and/or PT, program marketing for new weight loss members, and program sales.
+- The centre manager has a strategy session (with a dietflex team member) to determine: pricing, program bundling with membership and/or PT, program marketing for new weight loss members, and program sales.

-- Although the centre sets its fees we suggest $29.95 to $34.95 per week.
-If you have just 40 weight loss participants, that's around $1,200 pw ($60,000 pa) extra revenue with staff time of just 10 hours.
+- Although the centre sets its fees we suggest $30 to $35 per week by direct debit and so if you have just 32 weight loss participants that's around $1,100 pw ($50,000 pa) extra revenue and staff time of just 8 hours.
 But this is nothing compared to the marketing and retention value of these members' transformations.
 If you prefer to "bundle" the weight loss with membership, you can do that too.
 Pricing is up to you.

 The 3 Markets for Weight Loss Programming

 - Non-members.
 People in the local community who wish to lose weight and will respond to weight-loss-specific marketing.
-This can generate an extra and constant stream of new members who may never have thought of joining a gym.
+This can generate an extra and constant stream of new future members.

 - Members One-on-One.
 Existing members who wish to lose weight with a one-on-one solution starting when they wish to start.

-Plan B assumes the coach buys the dietflex license and pays a percentage or a rent to the centre.
+Plan B assumes the coach (or personal trainer) buys the dietflex license and pays a percentage or a rent to the centre.
 I'm happy to chat about the pros and cons of both business strategies.